MicrogreenSolarCorp/EPDataLog/README.md

 ### Windows

 #### Quickstart
+1. Make sure your EnergyPak is ON and connected to your computer via the RS232-USB cable.
+If you are using a 12kWh EnergyPak, make sure the display is turned OFF.
-Simply open the unzipped folder and double-click on the `run.bat` file to start data logging with default settings.
+2. Simply open the unzipped folder and double-click on the `run.bat` file to start data logging with default settings.

 ![windowsRun](https://github.com/MicrogreenSolarCorp/EPDataLog/blob/main/assetsForReadme/windowsRun.png)
 ![windowsRunSuccess](https://github.com/MicrogreenSolarCorp/EPDataLog/blob/main/assetsForReadme/windowsRunSuccess.png)